 - Adapts quickly and easily.
 Great team players don’t passively sit on the sideline and see change happen; they adapt to changing situations and often drive positive change themselves.
 They don’t get stressed or complain but are flexible in finding their feet in whatever is thrown their way.

 - Displays genuine commitment.
 Good team players are happy to work 9-5 and receive their paycheck at the end of the month.
-Great team players take the time to make positive relationships with other team members a priority and display a genuine passion and commitment toward their team.
+Great team players take the time to make positive work relationships with other team members a priority and display a genuine passion and commitment toward their team.
 They come to work with the commitment of giving it 110% and expect others on the team to do the same.

 To be a great team player, you don’t have to be extroverted or indulge in self-promotion.
 In fact, great team players sport all kinds of personalities.
 You just need to be an active participant and do more than your job title states.
 Put the team’s objectives above yours and take the initiative to get things done without waiting to be asked.
 In return you will build positive perception, gain more visibility, and develop influential connections to get ahead in your career.

-Want to learn more ways to build positive relationships with members of your team?
+Want to learn more ways to build positive work relationships with members of your team?
 Click here to read more articles on teamwork.

 Alan was a department manager several years ago at a software engineering firm in southern California.
 His company was growing, and he had high hopes for his career.
 He boasted impeccable technical skills, felt like he had invested part of himself in his company, and was confident in his authority.